OWASP/owasp-mastg/docs/MASTG/techniques/android/MASTG-TECH-0037.md

 b'JACE6ACIARNAAIIA'
 ```

-Now you can run the validate binary in your Android device to verify the solution as indicated [here](../Crackmes/README.md#android-license-validator).
+Now you can run the validate binary on your Android device to verify the solution (see #MASTG-APP-0002).

 > You may obtain different solutions using the script, as there are multiple valid license keys possible.